ClarkLaboratory/IsoVis/README.md

 npm install nuxt@2.* bootstrap-vue d3 domain-gfx svg-to-pdfkit blob-stream vuedraggable
 ```

-### Applying an IsoVis-specific modification to `domain-gfx` source code
+### Applying IsoVis-specific modifications to `domain-gfx` source code

-IsoVis applies a minor modification to the source code of the `domain-gfx` library: Protein domains in the protein diagram now look flat rather than three-dimensional as in previous IsoVis versions.
+IsoVis applies two minor modifications to the source code of the `domain-gfx` library.

+The first modification causes protein domains in the protein diagram to look flat rather than three-dimensional as in previous IsoVis versions.

-The reasons for this modification are as follows:
+The reasons for this modification so are as follows:

 1. We believe this change helps modernize the protein diagram slightly.
 2. From our testing, when exporting PDFs with three-dimensional protein domains drawn, some PDF readers cannot render those domains fully when zoomed in.
 However, this issue does not occur with flat protein domains.